Institute for Cognitive Science Studies: Education

-Acceptance to the institute is competitive and entrance to its programs requires performing well in the Iranian University Entrance Exam, and ICSS awards an exemption of annual tuition fee to the applicants who rank 1 to 10 in the mentioned exam.
-Furthermore, alongside the master’s and doctoral degree programs, lectures, journal clubs, short-term courses, and workshops are held at the institute to prepare the students for their qualitative research.
+Acceptance to the institute is competitive and entrance to its programs requires performing well in the Iranian University Entrance Exam.

-Research, Laboratories, and Departments
+Research, laboratories, and departments

 ICSS departments consist of: the Department of Psychology and Cognitive Rehabilitation; Department of Cognitive Education; Department of Cognitive Linguistics; Department of Cognitive Modeling; Department of Cognitive Neuroscience, Department of Computing and Artificial Intelligence; Department of Philosophy of Mind; Department of Design and Creativity; Department of Media.

 The institute has these main laboratories: